aergoio/heraj/docs/source/wallet/walletapi.rst

 Wallet Api
 ==========

 WalletApi is an interface to interact with :doc:`KeyStore <./keystore>`.
 It provides unlocking and locking account.
 It also provides high-level api using aergo client.
-WalletApi automatically fill nonce for signer.
+For TransactionApi, WalletApi automatically fill nonce for signer.
 It commit fails by nonce error, it automatically fetch right nonce and retry with it.

+WalletApi can have only single unlocked account.
+If you unlock some account and unlock another account using same WalletApi, previous one is automatically locked.

 Create
 ------